Please confirm topic selection

 • important to consider defects in the posterior cortex of the vertebral body

-• Vertebral body osteonecrosis (aka Kummell's disease)
+• Vertebral body osteonecrosis (Kümmell's disease)

-• Delayed post-traumatic osteonecrosis
+• delayed post-traumatic osteonecrosis

 • Prognosis